guywhorley/codingdojo/README.md

 ## Description

-This repository is meant as a convenient way to source control my CodingDojo projects: ruby, python, html, css, and others.
+This repository is meant as a convenient way to add source control to my CodingDojo projects: ruby, python, html, css, and others.

 Ignore the ugly, deeply-nested folder (granted, the structure is not conducive to forking).
 Any projects requiring collaboration are hosted in their own repositories at the top level of my Github.